elifesciences-publications/poly-A-seq/README.md

 # poly-A-seq

 These codes were written to analyze PCPA (prematural cleavage and polyadenylation) at the 3' UTR, intron and CDS.
+For details of the analyses, please refer to our paper.
+The use of arguments were written in the each scripts and our paper.
+Please read carefully before use.

 ## Before start
 **1, download softwares for alignment, i.e. bowtie2 and tophat2.**